Focus Drift

 Was it delegated, deferred, or absorbed?

-Every logged interrupt includes how it was handled — done immediately, scheduled for later, delegated, or dropped.
+Every logged interruption includes how it was handled — done immediately, scheduled for later, delegated, or dropped.
 That choice is data that compounds across the team.

 Put a number on what reactive work costs

 Daily minutes lost to unplanned work, tracked over time.
-One interrupt is noise.
+One interruption is noise.
 A pattern of them from the same source is something you can actually fix.

-This week's interrupt sources — where the time is actually going
+This week's interruption sources — where the time is actually going

 Slack